 Each spring we host programs at several law school campuses to discuss the Pro Bono Scholars Program.
 Check with your Career Development Office to find out when we’ll be at your school.

 First year law students interested in the program are asked to submit a complete application, which should include a resume, transcript (uncertified is acceptable) and writing sample.
 In addition, each candidate is required to submit a short statement (no more than 500 words) describing his or her interest in having a career at Akin Gump and making pro bono a part of his or her practice.

 Candidates may apply to, and be considered by, only one Akin Gump office.
 The firm will only consider applications that contain all of the requested documents.

-Offers will not be extended to candidates before the firm has received the applicant’s full transcript.
-Decisions are made on a rolling basis and we expect the selection of the 2017 Pro Bono Scholars to be completed by early March.
+Offers will not be extended to candidates before the firm has received an applicant’s full transcript.